Ha6jj/longLumber/README.md

 This is a library for calculations with big numbers

-To run main code on Linux enter:
+To run pi calculation code on Linux enter:

-chmod 744
+chmod +x ./calculation

-./build
+./calculation